neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ### Transferring a specific file or folder

-The functions `upload-project-folder-or-file` or `download-project-folder-or-file` can be used to transfer an individual file or folder.
+The functions `upload-specific-folder-or-file` or `download-specific-folder-or-file` can be used to transfer an individual file or folder.
 The path to the file or folder (either full or relative to the working *top-level folder*) should be input.

 ## Summary